AdityaVijay1/CMSLearningJournal/week-5-learning-journal.md

 In essence, child themes are extremely important in a real-world scenario for constant development and deployment.

-In my [Week 1 Website](https://adityavijay1.github.io/CMS-Week1/index.html), [Week 2 Website](https://adityavijaycms.cloudaccess.host/index.php) and [Week 3 Website](https://adityavijaycmsprac.cloudaccess.host/), I made them each with different goals that can help contribute to the overall success of a website for a business.
-From each of these, through research and practical work I have learnt a lot about the industry standard and the importance of brand awareness that can help increase results of a business.
-Combining my knowledge and experience of these practicals along with my extensive online research, I have used them to build the two websites.
+In my past practicals, I had done all my work using online web hosting services that provide the service of Joomla and WordPress.
+Last week I had setup my local host and WordPress on it, so this week adding onto it, I learnt about child themes and the importance of them and customization of CSS code on the local host setup.

 This assignment helps create a:
 1) Defined target audience